-Dr. Boring has experience in a number of technical and legal areas, including molecular biology, immunology, diagnostics, microarrays, biomarkers, and medical devices.
-Most recently he worked as an associate with a Seattle-based IP firm.
+Dr. Boring has experience in several technical and legal areas, including molecular biology, antibody technologies, CRISPR/Cas and related gene-editing technologies, immunology, diagnostics, microarrays, biomarkers, small molecule therapeutics, and medical devices.

 Dr. Boring was recognized as a 2014 Northern California "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
 He was also selected as a 2010 Washington "Rising Star" by Super Lawyers magazine.